Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Canada and the US will close their border to non-essential travel, US President Donald Trump confirmed on Twitter Wednesday.

-On Tuesday, the United Kingdom’s Foreign Office advised against all nonessential international travel for 30 days because travelers “now face widespread international border restrictions and lockdowns in various countries,” said UK Foreign Secretary Dominic Raab.
+The United Kingdom’s Foreign Office has advised against all non-essential international travel for 30 days because travelers “now face widespread international border restrictions and lockdowns in various countries,” UK Foreign Secretary Dominic Raab said on Tuesday.

 President Trump on Monday advised Americans to avoid groups of more than 10, to stay away from bars and restaurants and to avoid discretionary travel.